tmaiello/herptest/README.md

 ## Using The Push/Pull Tool (peng-canvas)

 To run from CLI after building peng, run `peng-canvas` with optional flags `--help`, and `--setupenv`

 Where `--setupenv` will run you through the installation process of importing your Canvas API Token.

+## Using the Stanford Moss Integration Tool (moss)

+To run the Standford Moss similarity checker through PengTest, invoke command `moss` with required positional argument of language, and optional (assumes local ./basefiles and ./submissions if not provided) `basefiles` (code provided to students) and `submissions` (student submissions)

+Includes optional flag `--setupenv`

+Where `--setupenv` will run you through the installation process of importing your Canvas API Token.